 There are multiple factors that determine your average home insurance cost in Ontario.
 Consider your location, your home’s rebuild costs to home construction materials, proximity of hydrants, and alarm systems.
-You’ll pay more for home insurance in Ontario if your electrical is out-of-date, or with high end renovation upgrades.
-With that in mind, let’s look at the average cost of home insurance in Ontario by city.
+You’ll pay more for home insurance in Ontario if your electrical is out-of-date or with high-end renovation upgrades.
+With that in mind, let’s look at the average cost of home insurance in Ontario.

 Average cost of home insurance in Ontario (by city)

 Industry-wide variables have a direct impact on your home insurance premium, but there are also many individualized factors that impact your cost – the most notable factor being the city in which you live.
 According to data from Ratehub.ca users, here is the average cost of home insurance by city for ten of the most popular areas in Ontario.

 Average price of home insurance in Ontario (by value)

 Although the market value of your home does not directly impact what you pay for home insurance, it can give you an idea of what you can expect to see in terms of costs.
 Normally it’s your home’s rebuild value you should consider when buying a home insurance policy.
 Buying home insurance for market value is a mistake because if your house burns down, you still own the property, so only insure for the rebuild value.